Group Size

 Trek to Lobuche

 From Dingboche, we will retrace our route to Pheriche and begin a moderate walk to Dugla.
-Walking through the steep moraine of Khumbu glacier, we will head towards Chupki Lhara that is festooned with prayer flags.
+Walking through the steep moraine of the Khumbu glacier, we will head towards Chupki Lhara, which is festooned with prayer flags.
 It is also known as the memorial site for deceased legendary Everest climber Babu Chhiri Sherpa.
 The trail stretches through the Khumbu glacier moraine to Lobuche.
-On the way, we can rejoice the close-up views of Pumori, Khumbutse and other peaks and mountains.
+On the way, we can rejoice in the close-up views of Pumori, Khumbutse, and other peaks and mountains.

 Meals: